About the Blog Stack

 - Zero server runtime.
 Every page is a static HTML file.
 There is nothing to patch, no runtime to exploit, and no server to go down under load.

 - Strong SEO and accessibility by design.
-Astro's static output scores SEO 100 and Accessibility 94 on production without extra configuration.
-Disqus comments load on scroll, so readers who never reach the comments pay no performance cost for them.
+Astro's static output scores SEO 100 and Accessibility 93 on production without extra configuration.
+(An earlier version of the site included Disqus comments lazy-loaded on scroll; after a month of paid trial without engagement I decided the license cost outweighed the value and removed the integration.)

 - Full-text search without a backend.
 Pagefind builds a search index at deploy time.
 Readers can search the entire archive without any API call to a server.